Discrete Fracture Network (DFN) User Guide

 - Right-click on the DFN

-This creates line segments at all fracture-fracture intersections, which can be:
+This creates line segments at all fracture-fracture intersections and automatically builds the connectivity graph from them.

 Mesh Intersections